Best Things To Do in Sitges in 3-Day Itinerary

 The Museums of Sitges

-Sitges museums are always organizing something like free jazz concerts and other exciting activities.
+Sitges museums always organize free jazz concerts and other exciting activities.

 So it is advisable to visit their website to see what is on the days you stay.